Artificial Intelligence

 • or a small number of tailored answers or actions

-Furthermore, the chatbot must be able to describe its own limitations (what it can and can’t help with) and remind users that they’re not talking with an all-knowing entity, but, essentially, a set of code.
+Furthermore, the AI chatbot must be able to describe its own limitations (what it can and can’t help with) and remind users that they’re not talking with an all-knowing entity, but, essentially, a set of code.
 For this reason, domain-specific chatbots are better suited for most businesses.

 Summarizing best practices from Designnotes: know your users, know your topicset expectations, don't hide limitations, be human-centered, keep training